Boeing says 787 battery test flight went "according to plan"

-NEW YORK, March 25 (Reuters) - Boeing Co said on Monday that the first flight test of its reworked battery system for the 787 Dreamliner went “according to plan,” enabling it to move on to formal testing.
+NEW YORK (Reuters) - Boeing Co (BA.N) said on Monday that the first flight test of its reworked battery system for the 787 Dreamliner went “according to plan,” enabling it to move on to formal testing.

 The successful mission means Boeing can conduct a second flight test that will gather data for the Federal Aviation Administration, which must approve the new system before the 787 can be used for commercial service.